quality icon

 Average car insurance cost in Vermont for young drivers

-By age 25, car insurance premiums typically decrease to $1,920 per year for male drivers and $1,726 for female drivers.
-While still slightly above average, it’s a substantial drop from what drivers pay in their early 20s.
+However, by age 25, average car insurance costs drop to about $1,920 per year for male drivers and $1,726 for female drivers.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers